mrmetaverse/soiree/soiree.md

 Plan a **Soiree:** a party or gathering, typically in a _private_ house, for conversation or music.

-- If we start with npm one could take that and make it work for godot or something else
+- If we start with npm, one could take that and make it work for Godot or something else
 - (one of us could even be in the browse)
-- A signalling server could act as copper wire (like alittle reflector dish that you launch as a satellite above the internet, to make introductions for us.
-It is a leak point with a slippery slope where all of a sudden people want to extend it with rooms, etc. so instead it just needs to make an introduction and then the rest happens locally)
+- A signalling server could act as copper wire (like a bit of reflector dish that you launch as a satellite above the internet, to make introductions for us.
+It is a leaky point with a slippery slope where all of a sudden, people want to extend it with rooms.
+Instead, it just needs to make an introduction, and then the rest happens locally)

-We can go to private chat in discord paste our ssh instead of signaling server (way more secure)
+We can go to the private chat in discord paste our ssh instead of signalling server (way more secure)

 We have options.